1,2,4-Trihydroxyanthraquinone: Natural occurrence

 Purpurin occurs in the roots of the madder plant (Rubia tinctorum), together with alizarin (1,2-dihydroxyanthraquinone).
 The root actually contains colorless glycosides of the dyes.

 Properties

 Purpurin is a crystalline solid, that forms orange-red needles melting at 259 C. It becomes red when dissolved in ethanol, and yellow when dissolved with alkalis in boiling water.
 It is insoluble in hexane but soluble in chloroform, and can be obtained from chloroform as reddish needles.
-Unlike alizarin, purpurin is dissolved by boiling in a solution of aluminum sulfate, from which it can be precipitated by acid.
+Unlike alizarin, purpurin is dissolved by boiling in a solution of aluminium sulfate, from which it can be precipitated by acid.
 This procedure can be used to separate the two dyes.

 Like many dihydroxy- and trihydroxyanthraquinones, pupurin has a purgative action, although only 1/20 as effective as 1,2,7-trihydroxyanthraquinone (anthrapurpurin).

 Uses

 Purpurin is a fast dye for cotton printing and forms complexes with various metal ions.
 It fades faster than alizarin on exposure to sunlight.

 A study published in Nature journal Scientific Reports suggests that the purpurin could replace cobalt in lithium-ion batteries.
 Eliminating cobalt would mean eliminating a hazardous material, allow batteries to be produced at room temperature, and lower the cost of recycling batteries.
 Extracting purpurin from farmed madder is a simple task; alternately, the chemical could be synthesized in a lab.